kaltura/DeveloperPortalDocs/documentation/PlayKit/Ads-iOS.md

 This article describes the steps required for using IMA Plugins in iOS devices.

-## Enabling IMA Plugins for the Kaltura Player
+## Enable IMA Plugins for the Kaltura Video Player

-1. To enable IMA Plugins in iOS devices for the Kaltura Player, add the following line to your Podfile: ```pod 'PlayKit/IMAPlugin'```
+1. To enable IMA Plugins in iOS devices for the Kaltura Video Player, add the following line to your Podfile: ```pod 'PlayKit/IMAPlugin'```

 2. Next, register the IMA Plugin inside your application:
 ```
 PlayKitManager.sharedInstance.registerPlugin(IMAPlugin.self)
 ```

-## Configuring the Player to use IMA Plugins
+## Configure the Kaltura Video Player to use IMA Plugins

-To configure the Player to use IMA Plugins, add the following configuration to your `PlayerConfig`:
+To configure the Video Player to use IMA Plugins, add the following configuration to your `PlayerConfig`:

 ```
 let adsConfig = AdsConfig()